Powered by

 Distillation of country liquor started here and with time it became a major cottage industry of Uttarakhand.

-Sangeeta tells that "Here in Garuda, liquor is available in the government shop.
+Sangeeta says "Here in Garuda, liquor is available in the government shop.
 Alcohol is also being sold door to door.
 I request them not to give liquor to my husband"

 Protests against Alcoholism in Uttarakhand